tymyrddin/purple/source/docs/audits/iso27001/base-camp-check.md

 Why it matters: If what you do doesn't match what you document, you're nonconforming against your own ISMS.
 Auditors will find this immediately.

 Fix: Update documentation to match reality, or update reality to match documentation.
 Choose whichever makes more sense for your actual security needs.

+Process drift is a model failure before it is a compliance failure.
+The documentation describes the system as it was understood to work; the observed behaviour describes the system as it actually works.
+When these diverge, the question worth asking is which is more accurate: the documentation or the behaviour.
+If the behaviour is more accurate, update the documentation.
+If the documentation is more accurate, investigate why the environment resists the documented procedure.
+A process that consistently drifts in one direction is evidence that the documented approach does not fit the operational context, not that individuals are failing to comply.

 ### 2. Are logs missing?
 (Evidence gaps)